Confusing the letters b and d is a common issue for many children.

 Learning how to recognise and write the letters b and d correctly (and automatically) is important because:

-Many of the learners in our specialist tutoring centre have significant learning difficulties.
+Many of the children and students in our specialist tutoring centre have significant learning difficulties.
 And we know that they require more explicit instruction and practice to achieve mastery.

 When it comes to teaching, or correcting, recognising & writing the letters b and d, these are the strategies we have found to be the most helpful: